 Our Safeguarding Team

-Mrs M White (Acting Deputy Headteacher)- Deputy safeguarding lead
+Mrs M White (Deputy Headteacher)- Deputy safeguarding lead

 Pauline Warrington (vice Chairperson) - Safeguarding Governor

-Paula Williams (Pastoral Care Leader 0-7) - Safeguarding team
+Paula Williams (Learning Mentor 0-7) - Safeguarding team

-Angie Parkinson (Pastoral Care Leader 7-11) - Safeguarding team
+Angie Parkinson (Learning Mentor 7-11) - Safeguarding team

 St Anne's Catholic Primary School ensures children learn in a safe, caring and enriching environment.
-Children are taught how to keep themselves safe, to develop positive and healthy relationships, how to avoid situations where they might be at risk including by being exploited.
+Children are taught how to keep themselves safe, to develop positive and healthy relationships, how to avoid situations where they might be at risk including exploitation.

 The school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children’s services.

-The school follows legislation that aims to act in the interests of the child.
+The school always follows legislation that aims to act in the interests of the child.

 If you have any questions about any aspect of Safeguarding please contact either office and ask for the key staff named below: